SDixon-Dev/python-octal-to-decimal-converter/README.md

 Two methods were used to verify the program:

-- **Official helper file** supplied with the coursework to confirm the solution met the required specification.
 - **Custom test program** created to perform additional testing and demonstrate independent verification of the solution.

 The custom tests include: